morganwildermuth/yelp/README.md

    - [x] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.
    - [x] Display some of the available Yelp categories (choose any 3-4 that you want).

+Known bugs: Sometimes the search gets a bit off; had issues reproducting and it was 12:15 so let it go

 #### Optional

 - [x] Search results page